pmahnke/stmgrts/_posts/2006/2006-04-16-notes_st_margar.md

 It was agreed that this audit should be conducted before any action is taken in order to assess the following:

 -   How many residents' cars need to be accommodated?
--   How many commuters' cars are parked in the ‘village' daily?
+-   How many commuters' cars are parked in the 'village' daily?
 -   How many holidaymakers park in St Margaret's, then fly out of Heathrow for a week or more?
 -   How many cars have been abandoned?